reshufflehq/reshuffle-google-connectors/doc/GoogleSheetsConnector.md

 /** Check for changes only in a specific sheet by title and every 30 seconds */ myGoogleSheetsConnector.on({sheetIdOrTitle: 'Sheet1', interval: 30 * 1000}, myHandler)

+/** Check for changes using a key column for more accuracy, see Known Issues below */ myGoogleSheetsConnector.on({keyColumn: 'Identifier'}, myHandler)
 ```

+##### Known Issues:
+Since Google Sheets does not provide rows identifiers, it is hard to identify which events caused the rows changes,for example when deleting a row which is not at the bottom of the spreadsheet, the rows below are shifted up.
+This can be interpritated as an update of all the rows below including the "deleted" row and a deletion of the last row.
+These are the options to handle such cases:
+1. Add or delete rows just from the bottom of the spreadsheet.
+2. Consider the `event.oldRows` & `event.newRows`, these attributes will provide you all the information about the spreadsheet rows before and after the changes.
+Now it is up to you to decide how to handle the events.
+3. Set a Key column in your spreadsheet with a unique identifier and provide it's name as the `GoogleSheetsConnectorEventOptions.keyColumn`.
+Using this column the connector will make an accurate decision about the spreadsheet events.
+In case of duplicated identifiers only the last identifier's row will be considered.

+When using the `keyColumn` and having multiple sheets, the same column name should be used in all the sheets.
+In every sheet the column can have different types of identifiers but the column name should be the same, for example `keyColumn` is set to be 'RS-Identifier', in Sheet1 it can be email address while in Sheet2 it can be a serial number.

 #### Connector actions
 This connector provides all the common actions to interact with a Google Sheets document.